 Mama Mia!
 The Continuing History of ‘Bohemian Rhapsody’

 Queen's masterpiece "Bohemian Rhapsody" has only grown in stature and cultural impact in the years since its Oct.
 31, 1975 release.
-We've collected the best "Bohemian Rhapsody" stories – movie scenes, commercials, beer brands and musical tributes to both the song and its iconic video that range from inspired to insane.
-Mama Mia, indeed!
+We've collected the best stories – movie scenes, commercials, beer brands and musical tributes – to both "Bohemian Rhapsody" and its iconic video, ranging from the inspired to the frankly insane.

 Leave it to the Muppets' house band, better known as Dr. Teeth and the Electric Mayhem, to find new wrinkles inside this classic song.
 On their version of Queen's "Bohemian Rhapsody," Gonzo's loneliness is laid bare as he sings – backed by a chorus of chickens, of course.
 It only gets better from there.
 Animal ends up hilariously getting stuck on "Mama," but our favorite part will always be Beaker's surprise appearance.